Digitisation#

 1. Layer –> Create Layer -> New GeoPackage Layer or New Shapefile Layer

-2. Click on and navigate to the folder where you want to save the dataset.
+2. Click on next to the file name input field and navigate to the folder where you want to save the dataset.

 3. File encoding: Make sure this is set to UTF-8